 House dust mites are present in all houses in the UK and are the most prevalent of all allergens, causing allergic reactions in 85% of asthmatic children.
 The warmth and humidity in modern UK homes make an ideal breeding environment for them.
 They cannot survive in extremely dry or cold conditions.
 Like most living creatures, they require warmth, food and water, and, as they cannot drink, they need to absorb moisture through their skin.
 Our beds provide the ideal environment, with a supply of our shed skin cells (their food source), water from our sweat and expired breath, and warmth.
 They also find skin cells and other proteins to eat in carpets, upholstered furniture, fabrics and furry toys.
 The allergen which triggers the immune system is mainly in the mite droppings, which are very dry and fragment into fine particles.
 These become airborne and are easily inhaled deep into our airways and lungs.
 The particles settle quickly into the depths of our pillows, mattresses, duvets, upholstery and carpets.

 Animal allergens are the next most frequent cause of allergic reactions.
 The allergen that triggers allergic responses to animals is found in their saliva, skin and urine.
 When the animal grooms, the allergen coats the skin, fur or feathers, and is spread by shed skin cells (dander) as well as by licking.
 The particle size of the allergen is extremely small and therefore easily airborne and breathed in, causing respiratory symptoms, itchy eyes, sneezing and skin irritation.
 Cat allergen, particularly, may be found on walls and ceilings many months, or even years, after the animal has left the house.
 It can also be found on the clothes and shoe soles of people with a cat, so is easily spread.
-Parrots and other birds are another common cause of allergic reactions however, the actual feathers are rarely a cause of allergy, although the dust in feather pillows can be a cause of symptoms, as can the mites that grow in them.
+Parrots and other birds are another common cause of allergic reactions however the actual feathers are rarely a cause of allergy, although the dust in feather pillows can be a cause of symptoms, as can the mites and moulds that grow in them.

-Smaller domestic animals, such as guinea pigs and hamsters distribute allergen in the urine in the bedding.
+Smaller domestic animals, such as guinea pigs and hamsters distribute allergen in the urine in their bedding.
 This allergen easily becomes airborne when the animal scurries around in its cage.
 It is not advisable to keep these pets in the bedrooms of allergic people.
 Any animal, insect or creature can be a cause of allergic reactions.
 Even fish are not always the solution, as there are many allergenic proteins in fish food granules, and moulds can flourish in the damp environment.

 Allergy to mould spores is quite common and is often overlooked.
 Moulds are ubiquitous and present indoors for most of the year.
 Moulds also prefer damp, warmer environments so are commonly found in bathrooms, kitchens, on refrigerator door seals, shower curtains and particularly in houses that have obvious damp patches and black mould on window frames.
 Due to the high level of humidity, they are also found in our beds.
 The water reservoirs of dehumidifiers can be a breeding ground for moulds.
 Spores are sometimes hidden underneath wallpaper and commonly present in the soil of houseplants.
 Houses built in areas of underlying water, and in river valleys, are often damp.